pazusoba/core/README.md

-# パズそば・改🍜
+# 🍜パズそば・スーパー
-Puzzle & Dragons is a mobile game developed by Gungho.
+Puzzle & Dragons is a mobile game developed by [GungHo Online Entertainment,Inc](https://www.gungho.co.jp/).
 In this game, there is a board and you can erase orbs to make combos and damage dungeon monsters.
 Every combo will increase your attack by 25%.
 Also, there are skyfall orbs that might potentially make more combos.

 Some demo on [YouTube](https://www.youtube.com/playlist?list=PLl6hdCL2pzdV69Ilh8vUrP2o6t2GIimqU) mostly in Japanese.